Apollo1840/my_django_sites/README.md

 Use **Webpack** to bundle all **React** components to `./static` (in detail, into the `./static/frontend/main.js`), and use **Django** to host a `index.html` which imports the `./static` (obviously, import `./static/frontend/main.js`).

+(Comment: code structure wise they(Django and React) are very nested, files mixed together under same app folder and hard to distinguish which part serves Django and which part serves React)

 ## Reference